top of page

 Working to build partnerships with community organizations and businesses that serve a wide variety of constituencies.
-If you want to connect with us, contact Chantel Dominguez at email@example.com or give her a call at 775-410-1702.
+If you want to connect with us, contact Heidi Anderson at firstname.lastname@example.org

-Educating participants about the indigenous communities that have called this region home for thousands of years.
+Educating participants about the indigenous communities that are the original stewards of this land and have called this region home since time immemorial.

 Integrating JEDAI initiatives and themes into our interpretive programs.